laszlocph/gimlet-documentation/src/pages/index.md

 ---
-description: Your paved path to Kubernetes
+description: A boost for platform teams
 ---